Jthao04/prework-study-guide/README.md

 ## Description

 This Study Guide was created for boot camp students who learned about the basics of HTML, CSS, Git, and JavaSript throughout the pre-course work.
-It can be used as a good reference for boot camp students to know what is included in each language and for when components of the languages are forgotten or confusing.
-This Study Guide was created to help boot camp students have visual notes about the languages, rather than trying to remember everything themselves.
-This Study Guide will be useful for boot camp students when backtracking their work while using these languages.
+It can be used as a study reference for boot camp students to know what components are included in each language.
+This Study Guide provides visual notes about the languages and will be useful for boot camp students when backtracking their work.

 ## Installation